Skip to content

 • Timing to buy and sell stocks is a fool's errand, even the experts avoid it

 • Between Passive Vs. Active investing – Over a longer term active investors have not consistently been able to beat the S&P 500 to justify their keeps.
-In Fact the results are very anemic at best which begs the question is it worth giving your money to these experts?
+The results are very anemic at best which begs the question is it worth giving your money to these experts?

 How to get started?

 2) Open a traditional Individual Retirement Account (IRA) or a Roth IRA with any investment brokerage firm.
 A simple way to think about the difference between the two is tax.
-In a Roth IRA your deposits are after-tax, versus before-tax in the Traditional IRA.
-For young people typically tax rates are low so it makes sense to deposit after-tax so when you withdraw after 59 1/2 years of age you don't have a tax liability unlike the traditional IRA.
-There are other rules, such as conversion from traditional IRA to Roth, Roth's 5-year rule, etc.
+In a Roth IRA, your deposits are after tax, versus before-tax in the Traditional IRA.
+For young people typically tax rates are low so it makes sense to deposit after-tax so when you withdraw after 59 1/2 years of age you don't have a tax liability, unlike the traditional IRA.
+There are other rules, such as conversion from a traditional IRA to a Roth, Roth's 5-year rule, etc.

-4) As you save more, keep investing into your IRA account.
+4) As you save more, keep investing in your IRA account.

 • 2023 the DOW is +.04%, S&P500 is +7.0% and the NASDAQ is +16.8%